AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 zendesk_id: 360016730951
 ---

 MBI is powerful not only because of its visualization features, but because it gives you the ability to put all of your data into a single data warehouse.
-Even data that lives outside your databases and integrations can be brought into MBI by using the File Upload tool in the Data Warehouse Manager. **Note that you need Admin permissions to access use the File Uploader**.
+Even data that lives outside your databases and integrations can be brought into MBI by using the File Upload tool in the Data Warehouse Manager. **Note:** You need Admin permissions to access use the File Uploader.

 Let us use ad campaigns as an example.
-If you are running both online and offline campaigns, you can't get the whole picture if you are only analyzing data from an online integration.
+If you are running both online and offline campaigns, you cannot get the whole picture if you are only analyzing data from an online integration.
 Uploading a spreadsheet with the offline campaign data allows you to analyze both sets of data and get a more robust understanding of your campaign performance.

 ## Restrictions and requirements {#require}